Arlen0615/DRL-AutonomousVehicles/README.md

 1. **Navigate with raw pixels**.
 The original DQN was trained to play the Atari 2600 games with nothing but raw pixels as its input.
 The Basic Car uses only a number of simple depth sensors as a way to get something working first.
 It would be great to upgrade the Basic Car to learn from the raw pixels.
 1. **Staying on the road**.
-The Basic Car has the tendency to drive all over the place, including going over curbs and grasses.
+The Basic Car has the tendency to drive all over the place, including going over curbs and grassy areas.
 This is because its primitive sensors won't allow it to distinguish between roadway, curbs, and grasses.
 The goal for this experiment is to keep the car strictly on the road but giving it access to the camera and segmentation map, and train it to avoid curbs and grasses.
 1. **Flying drones**.
 Applying the enhancements above to fly an AirSim Multirotor drone.
 1. **Following traffic laws (to some degree)**.
-1. ** Applying trained models to a real car or drone**.
+1. **Applying trained models to a real car or drone**.